Tim David: Pakistan Super League

-In May 2021, in the PSL Mini Replacement Draft for the remainder of the postponed 2021 Pakistan Super League, David was signed by the Lahore Qalandars as a replacement for Joe Burns.
-In the 2022 Pakistan Super league David was signed by reigning champions Multan Sultans.
+In May 2021, in the PSL mini replacement draft for the remainder of the postponed 2021 Pakistan Super League, David was signed by Lahore Qalandars as a replacement for Joe Burns.
+In the following season's draft, he was signed by reigning champions Multan Sultans.
+He was retained by the Sultans for the following year.

-England
+Europe

 In July 2021, David played in the Hoofdklasse tournament in the Netherlands.
-After playing in the Dutch league, David signed with Surrey County Cricket Club to play in Surrey's final two matches in the 2021 T20 Blast in England.
-The following month, he played in the 2021 Royal London One-Day Cup, and scored his first century in List A cricket with an unbeaten 140 against Warwickshire.
-In the quarter-finals of the tournament, David scored 102 runs, as Surrey beat Gloucestershire by five wickets to advance to the semi-finals of the competition.
+After playing in the Dutch league, David signed with Surrey County Cricket Club to play in the side's final two matches of the 2021 T20 Blast in England.
+The following month, he played for Surrey in the 2021 Royal London One-Day Cup, scoring his first century in List A cricket with an unbeaten 140 against Warwickshire.
+In the quarter-finals of the tournament, David scored 102 as Surrey beat Gloucestershire by five wickets.